cissa-unimelb/constitution/constitution.md

 	5. the Education Director, who shall be in their second or later year;

+	6. the Events Director, who shall be in their second or later year;

 2. General committee members, who shall be University of Melbourne students, consisting of:

 	1. the Publicity Director;